juxt/astro-website/src/pages/blog/tour.md

       (mapv #(dissoc % :db/id :offset)))
 ```

-Tour's `gen-datalog` macro and a helper function aids in the construction of the queries based off of the components of the composite key.
-The macro generates the Datalog query and the helper function does a post query transform to tidy things up.
+Tour's `gen-datalog` macro and a helper function aid in the construction of the queries based on the components of the composite key.
+The macro generates the Datalog query and the helper function does a post-query transform to tidy things up.

 ```clojure
 (defmacro gen-datalog